 In a large bowl mix together the broccoli slaw, ramen noodles, sunflower seeds, and slivered almonds.
 Set the seasoning packet from the ramen noodles aside.
 You will use that for the dressing.

-In a small bowl whisk together the seasoning packet, canola oil, vinegar, and sugar.
+In a small bowl whisk together the seasoning packet, olive oil, apple cider vinegar, and sugar.

 You can sprinkle chopped chive on top of the salad or a little oniony flavor but it is completely optional.